– Commenced Dosing of Patients in Phase 1 Clinical Trial with INM-755 –

 LIABILITIES AND SHAREHOLDERS’ EQUITY

-Table 2:Â Condensed consolidated interim statements of comprehensive loss (unaudited):
+Table 2:Â Condensed consolidated statements of operations and comprehensive loss (unaudited):

 InMed Pharmaceuticals Inc.

-CONDENSED CONSOLIDATED INTERIM STATEMENTS OF COMPREHENSIVE LOSS (unaudited)
+CONDENSED CONSOLIDATED INTERIM STATEMENTS OF OPERATIONS AND COMPREHENSIVE LOSS (unaudited)

 Expressed in Canadian Dollars